gabrielcc2/TestsForScanVariantsWithLMS/README.md

 - Embed generator in cleaner function, taking input from console, so as to be usable by an existing system.
 - Design and apply a clear scheme for naming the generated codes according to variants used, or to other requirements from existing system.
 - Extend this to generate code for vectors of ints and other types of data (so far only float is supported).
+- Generate parallelism not through post-processing but through defining staged operators and emitting a function (https://github.com/TiarkRompf/virtualization-lms-core/blob/develop/src/common/Functions.scala), albeit inlined at call site.
+Perhaps a workaround for this inlining issue could be implemented, so as to make the generated accepted by more compilers.
 - ...

 Ideas for Future Work: